-You may have imaging tests, such as CT scans or MRI scans, to help locate the cancer.
+You may have imaging scans to help locate the cancer.

 You’ll lie still on a table while a radiation therapist uses a machine to find exactly where the radiation will be aimed.
 The therapist may mark your skin with tiny dots of semi-permanent ink.
 These are used to aim the radiation at the exact same place each time.

 You may have a plastic mold made of your body.
 The mold puts you into the same position for each treatment and helps keep you from moving during the treatment.

 What to expect for your treatment

 On the days you get radiation treatment, you’ll lie on a table while the machine is placed over you.
 The machine will move around you, but it won't touch you.
 Each treatment is much like getting an X-ray, only longer.
 Radiation treatment doesn't hurt.

 On the day of treatment, you are carefully put into the right position.
 You may see lights from the machine lined up with the marks on your skin.
 These help the therapist know you are in the right position.
 The therapist will leave the room while the machine sends radiation to your tumor.

 During this time, he or she can see you, hear you, and talk to you.
 When the machine sends radiation to your tumor, you will need to be very still, but you do not have to hold your breath.